alayacruz/E-commerce/README.md

 npx prisma generate
 ```

+### Recommendation Engine

+The content-based filtering engine is located in the `ml/` directory.
+It uses TF-IDF vectorisation over product attributes to compute similarity scores and generate personalised recommendations for buyers.
+Pre-trained model artefacts are committed to the repo for convenience.
+To retrain on fresh data, run `python train.py` from the `ml/` directory.

 ### Elasticsearch

-Ensure Elasticsearch is running and configured in your environment variables for product search functionality.
+Ensure Elasticsearch is running and configured in your environment variables for full-text product search functionality.

 ### Redis

-Redis is used for caching.
-Make sure Redis server is running on the configured URL.
+Redis is used for caching frequently accessed data.
+Make sure the Redis server is running on the configured URL.

 ## 📝 Project Structure